DETAILED ACTION

 a first step of removing at least part of the peripheral ring (annular grinding 232 of annular residual GaN material 230; Fig. 2E; paragraph [0031]);

-Henley ‘609 fails to disclose a third step, after the second step, of ionically attacking the peripheral zone of the main face of the residue, the third reducing an elevation of the peripheral zone.
+Henley ‘609 fails to disclose a second step of processing the central portion and the peripheral zone of the residue to remove a surface layer extending over the entire main face; and a third step, after the second step, of ionically attacking the peripheral zone of the main face of the residue, the third step reducing an elevation of the peripheral zone.

-However, Henley ‘169 discloses a third step, after the second step, of ionically attacking the peripheral zone of the main face of the residue, the third step reducing an elevation of the peripheral zone (grinding and ion etching, among other surface processing steps, may be utilized in a donor substrate reclamation procedure in order to remove surface roughness along Ga face including periphery of substrate; paragraphs [0055]-[0056]).
+However, Henley ‘169 discloses a second step of processing the central portion and the peripheral zone of the residue to remove a surface layer extending over the entire main face (grinding the entire Ga face of a donor substrate during a reclamation process, which removes a surface layer across the entire Ga face; paragraphs [0055]-[0056]); and a third step, after the second step, of ionically attacking the peripheral zone of the main face of the residue, the third step reducing an elevation of the peripheral zone (ion etching may be performed after grinding a donor substrate during a reclamation process in order to remove surface roughness, defects, and/or non-planarity along entirety of cleaved Ga face including periphery thereof; paragraphs [0055]-[0056]).

 Henley ‘609 and Henley ‘169 are both considered to be analogous to the claimed invention because they are in the same field of semiconductor donor substrates and related preparation methods.
 Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified Henley ‘609 to incorporate the teaching of Henley ‘169 in order to potentially provide rapid material removal and surface planarization, preparation for subsequent finishing, subsurface damage removal, and improved bonding quality.
+Further, Henley ‘169 discloses use of multiple processing techniques for the cleave surface of a donor substrate, including grinding and ion etching, but suggests performing ion etching after grinding as this is common practice in the art due to grinding being used for rapid thicker material removal that introduces unsuitable mechanical damage to the processing surface while ion etching is more controlled and lower-damage for use as a finishing technique to remediate the mechanically damaged zone without excessive further thinning of the donor substrate.

 Regarding claim 2, Henley ‘609 in view of Henley ‘169 discloses the method of claim 1.
 Henley ‘609 further discloses wherein the second step is performed after the first step (polishing conventionally performed after grinding; paragraphs [0022], [0031], [0033]; claim 1).

 Regarding claim 3, Henley ‘609 in view of Henley ‘169 discloses the method of claim 2.
-Henley ‘609 further discloses wherein the first step is implemented by grinding the peripheral ring (annular grinding 232 of annular residual GaN material 230; Fig. 2E; paragraph [0031]).
+Henley ‘609 further discloses wherein the first step is implemented by grinding or polishing the peripheral ring (annular grinding 232 of annular residual GaN material 230; Fig. 2E; paragraph [0031]).

 Regarding claim 4, Henley ‘609 in view of Henley ‘169 discloses the method of claim 3.
 Henley ‘609 further discloses wherein the second step comprises chemical-mechanical polishing of the main face (conventional chemical-mechanical polishing may be performed on top surface of reusable GaN donor substrate 102; paragraphs [0033], [0048]).